-Durham is a relatively large city located in the state of North Carolina.
-With a population of 257,605 people and 59 constituent neighborhoods, Durham is the fifth largest community in North Carolina.
+Durham is a large city located in the state of North Carolina.
+With a population of 291,928 people and 66 constituent neighborhoods, Durham is the fourth largest community in North Carolina.

 Also of interest is that Durham has more people living here who work in computers and math than 95% of the places in the US.

 Durham is an extremely ethnically-diverse city.
 The people who call Durham home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Durham residents report their race to be White, followed by Black or African-American.
 Durham also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.95% of the city’s residents.
-Important ancestries of people in Durham include German, Irish, Italian, and Scottish.
+People of Hispanic or Latino origin account for 13.24% of the city’s residents.
+Important ancestries of people in Durham include English, German, Irish, Italian, and Polish.

 The most common language spoken in Durham is English.
 Other important languages spoken here include Spanish and Chinese.